subquery/documentation/docs/README.md

       </div>
       <div class="ct">
         <h4>4.
 Deploy to the SubQuery Network (Coming soon)</h4>
         <p>Our decentralised service will be the future of web3 infrastructure.
-We’re building the most open, performant, reliable, and scalable data service for dApp developers which will index and serve data to the global community in an incentivised and verifiable way. <router-link :to="{path: '/subquery_network/introduction.html'}"> Find out more</router-link></p>
+We’re building the most open, performant, reliable, and scalable data service for dApp developers which will index and serve data to the global community in an incentivised and verifiable way. <router-link :to="{path: '/subquery_network/introduction.html'}">Read more</router-link></p>
       </div>
     </div>
     <div class="journeyItem">